shalom-nganga/end-of-phase-1-project/README.md

 1.Technologies Used.
 2.Installation.
 3.Usage.
 4.Contributing.
 5.License.

 ## Technologies Used
--HTML5 CSS3 JavaScript FontAwesome (version 6.4.0)
+-HTML CSS  JavaScript and FontAwesome (version 6.4.0)

 Installation
 To use the Game Of Thrones web application, follow these steps: